Newport (Salop) RUFC

 Newport RUFC is an English rugby team based at the Old Showground, just outside the town of Newport, Shropshire.
-They currently play in the National League 2 West, a fourth tier league in the English rugby union system.
+They currently play in the fifth tier league of the English rugby union system, Regional 1 North West following their relegation from National League 2 West in 2023–24.

-Current standings

 History

 Rugby was first played in Newport in 1871 when the new Headmaster of Adams' Grammar School, Tom Collins, introduced the game to the boys.
 In the same year a game was played between the school and a Town team on the Chetwynd End ground.
 In 1876 a Town team played Stafford and lost.
-It seems that, after 1882 when, again, there was a local newspaper report of a match between Newport and Stafford at both Town and School levels, there is no further record of rugby being played in the Newport District, apart from at school level, until 1932, when a club was formed at Shifnal.
-Many of the players were from Newport, being the School Masters and boys from Adams' Grammar.
-One of those stars of the early days was Ron Anderson, a master at Adams', who later played for and served Newport RUFC for many years, including 18 years as President.
-As with a large number of Clubs, the Second World War curtailed activities.
-However, at the cessation of hostilities the Club was never reformed.
+It seems that, after 1882 when, again, there was a local newspaper report of a match between Newport and Stafford at both town and school levels, there is no further record of rugby being played in the Newport District, apart from at school level, until 1932, when a club was formed at Shifnal.
+Many of the players were from Newport, being the school masters and boys from Adams' Grammar.
+One of those stars of the early days was Ron Anderson, a master at Adams', who later played for and served Newport RUFC for many years, including eighteen years as President.
+As with a large number of clubs, the Second World War curtailed activities and at the cessation of hostilities the club was never reformed.

 When the war ended, an ex-soldier, Roy "Squash" Lemon, settled in Newport.
 He had previously played for Torquay and during the war for the Combined Services (Far East) in a match against the "All Blacks".
 He was a Second Row who was missing his rugby.
 Having decided to resolve this matter, he placed a notice in a local newspaper, calling on "All like-minded persons and any other interested parties" to attend a meeting.
-That meeting, in 1947, agreed to start Newport (Salop) Rugby Union Football Club and since that time the Club has grown in stature.
+That meeting, in 1947, agreed to start Newport (Salop) Rugby Union Football Club and since that time the club has grown in stature.

 The first match was against the Royal Navy Air Force based at Hinstock, which resulted in a 6 all draw.
 Among the local teams played in that first season were Shrewsbury and Old Whitchurchians.
 The home games were played at Adams' Grammar School and the teams changed at the Vine Vaults Public House.
 The Club colours were adopted as maroon and white hoops and are still the colours today.